launchflow/terrabridge/README.md

 ### S3 Bucket

-Easy connect and read data from a S3 bucket, that is defined in terraform.
+Easily connect and read data from a S3 bucket, that is defined in terraform.

 TODO

 ### GCS Bucket

-Easy connect and read data from a GCS bucket, that is defined in terraform.
+Easily connect and read data from a GCS bucket, that is defined in terraform.

 **Python:**